Signed in as:

 I believe that technology is a powerful and essential tool in the art classroom.
 It helps students learn new skills, express themselves in diverse ways, and stay connected to the creative possibilities of today’s world.
 Digital tools can make art more accessible and exciting—especially for students drawn to graphic design, animation, video, or photography.
 It also allows them to share their work, receive feedback, and learn from a global community of artists.

 My vision is to support students in becoming creative, confident thinkers who feel comfortable using both traditional and digital tools to bring their ideas to life.
-Over the years, I’ve gained experience in video production, music creation, and web design—skills.
+Over the years, I’ve gained experience in video, music, web production, and graphic design, promotions and social media skills.
 I have mostly taught formal art, yet I have taught digital art to older middle school students and see that I will be able to use technology in the future with interactive, and personalized lessons that use many forms of expression through technology.

 I love the idea of showing students how they can use video tutorials, creative apps, and digital galleries to support their learning.
 From exploring art techniques and styles to discovering biographies of inspiring artists, students can carve unique creative paths that match their interests and strengths.